Browse/Search

 Folders

-The folders feature can be found in the menu bar on the left side of the Browse and Search pages.
-By default, all documents are located in the 'Unassigned' folder until moved.
+The Folders feature can be found in the menu bar on the left side of the Browse/Search page.
+By default, all documents are located in the Unassigned folder until moved.

 Adding Documents to Folders